plone/volto/docs/source/upgrade-guide/index.md

 ```{deprecated} Volto 18.0.0
 ```

-It's been a while that you can configure Volto using an add-on.
-The "project" way, where you configure Volto using {file}`src/config.js` in your project, is deprecated in Volto 18, and will be removed in Volto 19.
+Configuring Volto using {file}`src/config.js` at the project level is deprecated in Volto 18, and will be removed in Volto 19.

 ```{seealso}
 See https://github.com/plone/volto/issues/6396 for details.